peterjc/thapbi-pict/docs/database.rst

 THAPBI PICT has been designed as a framework which can be applied to multiple biological contexts, demonstrated in the :ref:`worked examples
 <worked_examples>`.
-Each new marker (i.e. PCR primer target) will require a
+Each new set of marker(s) (i.e. PCR primer targets) will
-new reference database be compiled, most likely starting from published sequences, but we also sequenced culture collections.
+require a new reference database be compiled, most likely starting from published sequences, but we also sequenced culture collections.

 Applied to environmental samples, some primer pairs will amplify a much wider sequence space than others, either reflecting a more diverse genome region, or